Tried turning your Raspberry Pi into a media center but feeling disappointed?

 You Need a Raspberry Pi 3

-The same goes for the Pi Zero.
-These compact versions of the already small Raspberry Pi are good, but they’re not quite good enough for this project.
-If you’ve ever tried to get Netflix or Amazon Video add-ons working on a Raspberry Pi-based Kodi box, you’ll know how tricky (and frustrating) it can be.
+Reality check: if you’ve ever tried to get Netflix or Amazon Video add-ons working on a Raspberry Pi-based Kodi box, you’ll know how tricky (and frustrating) it can be.

 Typically, these problems are due to a combination of poor add-ons (or ones that will only work with desktop PC Kodi installations) and the low spec of older Raspberry Pis.
-If you’re using a Raspberry Pi 3, the following steps will allow you to access your existing Netflix and Amazon Video subscriptions via Kodi.
+If you’re using a Raspberry Pi 3 B+, the following steps will allow you to access your existing Netflix and Amazon Video subscriptions via Kodi.

 Install Kodi on Raspberry Pi With OSMC